Cutting carbon for companies

 - The world’s first plastic waste reduction bond, from Henkel, placed with investors in Japan

 In 2020, Euromoney named us The World’s Best Bank for Sustainable Finance, and The Banker recognised us as Investment Bank of the Year for Sustainability.

 HSBC has an ambitious plan to prioritise financing and investment, like the BoC bond, that supports the transition to a net-zero global economy.

-We also expect to provide between USD750 billion and USD1 trillion in finance and investment by 2030 to support our customers in all sectors to decarbonise progressively.
+We also expect to provide between USD750 billion and USD1 trillion in finance and investment by 2030 to support our customers in their transition to net zero and a sustainable future.

 Our ambition is to be net zero carbon emissions in our own operations and supply chain by 2030.